-The 1995 and 1997 lease agreements provide for rent increases of 4.0 percent per annum and the rent is to be readjusted every 10 years to the greater of 7.0 percent of the then fair market value of the property or the initial base rent.
+The 1995 and 1997 lease agreements provide for rent increases of 4.0 percent per annum and the rent is to be readjusted every 10 years to the greater of 7.0 percent of the then fair value of the property or the initial base rent.

-The second ten year rent adjustment for the 1995 Lease was completed in arbitration which resulted in fair market value and fair rate of return determinations to be effective April 1, 2016.
+The second ten year rent adjustment for the 1995 and 1997 Leases were completed in arbitration which resulted in fair value and fair rate of return determinations to be effective April 1, 2016 and January 2017, respectively.

-On August 31, 2007, the City, as lessor, entered into a 55-year lease with Google (2008 Lease).
-The 2008 lease agreement provides for rent increases of 3.0 percent per annum and the rent is to be readjusted every 10 years to the greater of 7.0 percent of the then fair market value of the property or the initial base rent.
+On August 31, 2007, the City, as lessor, entered into a 55-year lease with Google (2007 Lease).
+The lease provides for rent increases of 3.0 percent per annum and the rent is to be readjusted every 10 years to the greater of 7.0 percent of the then fair value of the property or the initial base rent.

-For the fiscal year ended June 30, 2016, \$7.4 million of lease revenue has been recognized under the aforementioned three leases.
+For the fiscal year ended June 30, 2017, \$11.6 million of lease revenues have been recognized under the aforementioned three leases.